CallumClarke65/testsmith-demo/docs/bugs.md

 I've approached my bug-hunting from a black-box perspective rather than allowing myself access to review the source code of the website under test (which I'd usually prefer to do).

+In addition to these bugs, I've included comments throughout my code where I feel selectors are lacking.

 | Issue | Description | Reproduction | Fix |
 | --- | --- | --- | --- |
 | Slowness in responses, often to the point of HTTP timeout | The publicly hosted instance of the test website does not have reliable response times.
 During test development, response times varied from sub-second to over 30s (causing a browser timeout). | Use the website at a busy time.
 (Or DDoS the host- naughty.) | Host should be looking into client-side caching further.
 I can't much- if any- evidence of cache instruction in response headers.
 That's a bit weird given the data in the site should be more-or-less static.
 At very least, the data should be permitted to be static for an hour or so- that would hugely aid in reducing request spam. |